Melissa Head

 Current Research

-As a Research Fish Biologist with the FRAM Division, Melissa's work has primarily focused on assessing the reproductive health in groundfish.
-This cooperative research is done in coordination with multiple NOAA survey, ODFW, and WDFW.
-Reproductive samples are collected from species of interest, and histologically assessed in the laboratory.
-This data is used in stock assessments models that estimate spawning stock biomass, understanding spatio-temporal variability, and for ecosystem considerations.
+As a Research Fisheries Biologist with the FRAM Division, Melissa's work has primarily focused on assessing reproductive capacity in groundfish.
+This cooperative research is done in coordination with multiple NOAA surveys, and our partners at ODFW and WDFW.
+Reproductive samples are collected and histologically assessed in the laboratory.
+This data is used in stock assessments models that estimate spawning stock biomass, but also to evaluate spatio-temporal variability in reproduction which can inform our understanding of how changes in the ecosystem and climate influence population dynamics.
 Melissa also serves as a chief scientist and/or back deck biologist on the West Coast Groundfish Trawl Survey.
 This annual survey is conducted on chartered fishing vessels and spans the entire Wes Coast.
 Melissa is very passionate about mentoring, outreach, and leadership.
-She currently serves as the chair of the Workplace Engagement and Collaboration Team, and a member of the Employee Association.
+She currently is a member of the Change Management Team, the Workplace Engagement and Collaboration team, and the Northwest Fisheries Science Center's lead for the National Cooperative Research Program.